PRIDE-Archive/pride-web/public/markdown/usagepolicy/content.md

 ## Usage Policies

-Data files contained in the [PRIDE Archive](ftp://ftp.pride.ebi.ac.uk/pride/data/archive/) are free of all copyright restrictions and made fully and freely available for both non-commercial and commercial use.
+Data files contained in the [PRIDE Archive](https://www.ebi.ac.uk/pride/archive) are free of all copyright restrictions and made fully and freely available for both non-commercial and commercial use, [PRIDE license agreement](./license).
 PRIDE Archive datasets are available under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
 Attribution should be given to the authors of the datasets by citing their ProteomeXchange dataset accession number, for example:

 > These results correspond to the reanalysis of public dataset PXD000603, downloaded from PRIDE.